 Key values:-

- The companies are generally divided into three categories based on Market Cap as:
+The companies are generally divided into three categories based on Market

 Large Cap - Market Cap more than Rs.
 20,000 crore.